 ‘Thoughts arise’ admittedly doesn’t pack quite the same punch as ‘I think therefore I am’, but one can but contemplate the alternative course western philosophy might have taken had Descartes opted for the former rather than the latter.

-The paragraphs above are a (lightly) edited extract from my book Why Mindfulness is better than Chocolate.
-I’ll be sharing more in the months ahead.
-By the way, if you are a yoga enthusiast, I highly recommend Michael Stone’s book ‘The Inner Tradition of Yoga.’
+The paragraphs above are a (lightly) edited extract from my book Why Mindfulness is better than Chocolate.– I explore this topic more in the book – see below for links on where to buy it.
+If you are a yoga enthusiast, I highly recommend Michael Stone’s book ‘The Inner Tradition of Yoga.’